10 Francis Street East

 Comments added by the Charity:

-The water crisis facing Indigenous communities is profound.
-Founded in 2009, Water First Education & Training Inc. partners with Indigenous communities to help resolve local water challenges through education, training and meaningful collaboration.
-Water First offers training and education in three key programs: drinking water training and certification internships, project-based environmental water technical training and STEM-based water science workshops in schools.
+Sustained access to safe, clean water in Indigenous communities continues to be a pressing need in Canada today.
+Water First Education & Training Inc. partners with Indigenous communities to help address local water challenges through education, training, and meaningful collaboration.
+Water First offers training and education to Indigenous youth and adults in three key program areas: drinking water training and certification internships, project-based environmental water technical training, and STEM-based water science workshops and summer credit courses in schools.

-Our approach to program design and delivery sets Water First apart.
-We listen and work alongside Indigenous partners to learn about long-term environmental water goals and local training needs.
-Each program is then adapted based on these local, community-identified needs.
+Our approach to program design and delivery is what sets us apart.
+We listen and work alongside Indigenous partner communities to learn about long-term water and fish resource management goals and local training needs.
+Each program is then adapted based on these local, community-identified needs, and decisions are made alongside an Indigenous Advisory Council and community members.
+To date, Water First has collaborated with more than 90 communities to support the training of future water treatment plant operators and environmental water resource technicians, and to inspire and prepare students for a career in the water sciences.

-At Water First, training and hiring locally is fundamental to our programs, and is how we create meaningful impact with the communities and people we serve.
-Programming takes place in the community, so participants don’t have to leave to access training opportunities.
-Participants can build technical skills while maintaining their connections to the community, the land and the water.
+At Water First, training and hiring locally is fundamental to our programs.
+Programming takes place in the community, so participants don’t have to leave to access training opportunities, and we strive to remove barriers to participation.
+Participants can gain skills, training, and education while maintaining their connections to the community, the land, and the water.

 We know our work alone won’t solve the water crisis.
 It’s a complex problem that needs collaborative, integrated solutions.
 And that work will take time.
-That’s why Water First strives to build enduring relationships for lasting results, with skills and benefits remaining within Indigenous communities so they can access clean drinking water–now and into the future.
+The ultimate goal of each program and collaboration is safe water and strengthened communities, where skills and benefits remain for generations to come.

 Charity Contact